programmfabrik/apitest/README.md

 When both the SMTP server and the HTTP server are enabled, the following additional endpoints are made available on the HTTP server:

+#### /smtp/gui
+A very basic HTML/JavaScript GUI that displays and auto-refreshes the received messages is made available on the `/smtp/gui` endpoint.

 #### /smtp
 On the `/smtp` endpoint, an index of all received messages will be made available as JSON in the following schema: